 Now, even if you don’t have a great interest in chemical structures, it’s still important to know what MCTs are.
 Unlike triglycerides, which are composed of long fatty acid chains, MCTs have shorter chains.
 This allows them to be easily digested and the body can rely on them for energy more quickly.

 If you are interested in adding MCT oil to your regimen, you can consider taking an MCT oil supplement.
 Those supplements normally contain isolated MCT oil.
 But that is not the only option.
 Given the fact that most people are also interested in taking a protein supplement, you may want to find a product that combines both MCT and protein into one product.

-A high quality protein powder that is made with creamy MCT oil may be the perfect solution for you.
+A high-quality protein powder made with MCT oil may be the perfect solution for you.
 These products are available in flavors such as vanilla and chocolate, which make daily consumption an easy task.
 Do you follow a plant-based diet?
-Not to worry, these products are also available in vegan-friendly formulations.
+Not to worry, these products are also available in vegan-and vegetarian-friendly formulations.